MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy.md

 Use the following information to help you configure your Azure Information Protection policy:

-- Information about the default Information Protection policy
+- The default Information Protection policy

 - How to configure the global policy settings